sandynguyen8928/SOCSTAManagement/README.md

 OHR.csv --> list of all TAs' office hours and responsibilities

-userinfo.csv --> list of all user account information
+userinfo.csv --> List of all user account information

-profAndCour --> list of all professors and their courses
+profAndCour.csv --> list of all professors and their courses

+Admin:

+Admin > Get a Course's TA History > 1.
+Check one of the boxes 2.Choose a TA/Courses (if necessary).